dialog-semiconductor/BLE_SDK6_examples/LPCCSE-142-ble_notify_button_wakeup/Readme.md

-# DA14531 and DA14585/586 Multi-button wake-up and notify
+# BLE Notifications on Button Press with Wake-up Controller

 ## Example description

-This SDK6 example shows how to configure a DA14531 or DA14585/586 device to send notifications to a BLE central by pushing the programmable buttons on the DA145xx Pro Development Kit motherboard.
-It also demonstrates how the software can be configured to catch write notifications to a service and behave accordingly.
+This example shows how to configure a DA14531 or DA14585/586 device to send notifications to a BLE central by button presses.
+The application advertises its presence and waits for a connection.
+When a central is connected and enables notifications, the application will be able to deliver notifications when the user presses one of the programmable buttons.
+The service also waits for a predefined message to which it will respond.

 ## HW and SW configuration
 - This example runs on the DA14531 or DA14585/586 Bluetooth Smart SoC devices.
-- The DA145xx Pro Development kit is needed for this example.
+- The DA14531 Pro Development Kit is needed for this example.

 ### Hardware configuration for the DA14531

-- Connect the DA145xx Development kit to the host computer.
+- Connect the USB1 connector of the DA14531 Pro Development Kit to the host computer.
 - Connect the P24 pin on header J2 with the second pin on header J19 as shown in the figure below (the mark indicates the first pin).
 Connect with a jumper the third and fourth pins.

 	![j19_conf](assets/ble-notify-wkup-j19_conf.png)

 ### Hardware configuration for the DA14585/586

-- Connect the DA145xx Development kit to the host computer.
+- Connect the USB1 connector of the DA14531 Pro Development Kit to the host computer.
 - Connect with a jumper the first and second pins on the J19 header (the mark indicates the first pin).
 Connect also with a jumper the fourth and fifth pins, as indicated in the figure below.

 	![j19_conf_585](assets/ble-notify-wkup-j19_585_conf.png)